flaugher/django2-by-example/README.md

 I didn't get all the features in the bookmarks project working but the modules do contain my notes on how things work.

-If you want to see a working solution, go to the solution folder.
-I worked through the features there via my browser to check that everything works..
+If you want to see a working solution, go to the solution folder ~/projects/django/django2_by_example_solution/bookmarks_final..
+I worked through the features there via my browser to check that everything works.

 ## Virtual environment

     cd ~/projects/django/django2_by_example
-    . venv/bin/activate
+    workon django2_by_example

 ## Development server